 - Quick-release pressure

-- Stir in cilantro
+- Optional thicken and stir in cilantro

-- Finely chop roasted chile peppers.
+- Peel charred skin and discard.
+Finely chop roasted chile peppers.

-- Once the Instant Pot has preheated, add oil to the inner pot and let it heat up.
+- Turn on Saute mode.
+Once the Instant Pot has preheated, add oil to the inner pot and let it heat up.
+Add onions and garlic.
+Saute until onions are transparent, about 2 to 3 minutes.

-- Deglaze as needed by adding small quantities of broth and using a spatula to loosen the brown bits.
+- Stir in pork, salt, and pepper.
+Saute until lightly browned, about 5 minutes.
+Deglaze as needed by adding small quantities of broth and using a spatula to loosen the brown bits.

 - Stir in broth, Mexican oregano, chiles, and bay leaves.